DezziDez/Thread-the-TTRPG/src/site/notes/Core Rules/Chapter 8 ~ Skills and Flaws/Flaw List/Rank 5/Lost Leg.md

 Conflicts:

 Effects:
 You permanently lose an leg or anything used to move around.
-You no longer double your result when calculating your [[Core Rules/Chapter 3 ~ Characters/Speed\|Speed]].
+You no longer double your result when calculating your [[Core Rules/Chapter 3 ~ Character Basics/Speed\|Speed]].